-We’re very excited about the events for the Horizons Festival 2021 Saturday 12 – Friday 18 June with our friends at HOME.
+Audiences enjoyed the Horizons Festival 2021 at HOME between Saturday 12 – Friday 18 June 2021

-One of the highlights of the festival is a workshop/discussion on the proposed legislation for the asylum system.
-It’s a don’t miss!
+One of the highlights of the festival was A Hostile Environment: Online Workshop/Discussion explored the proposed legislation for the asylum system on Wednesday 16 June.

-Join people with lived experience of the asylum system from Refugee Action’s RAS Voices, together with campaigner, Julia Savage from Asylum Matters to explore the impact of plans for the biggest overhaul of the asylum system in twenty years, which threaten the very right to seek asylum in the UK.
+People with lived experience of the asylum system from Refugee Action’s RAS Voices together with campaigner Julia Savage from Asylum Matters explained the impact of plans for the biggest overhaul of the asylum system in twenty years, which threatens the very right to seek asylum in the UK.

-People will be invited to take part in a campaign action to stand #TogetherWithRefugees at the end of the workshop, and are invited to make signs for the purpose, inspired by the logo of this coalition campaign seeking to change the narrative about refugee protection in the UK, or other messages of solidarity or welcome.
+People were invited to take part in a campaign action to stand #TogetherWithRefugees at the end of the workshop having created signs inspired by the logo of this coalition campaign seeking to change the narrative about refugee protection in the UK.

 More about the hostile legislation here